foxcpp/ttyprompt/README.md

 License
 ---------

-As usual: ttyprompt is published under terms of the MIT license.
+As usual: ttyprompt is published under the terms of the MIT license.
 You can do anything as long as you keep copyright notice.